unepwcmc/wcmc-components/README.md

   - Add the following the the package.json `"@unep-wcmc/wcmc-components": "../wcmc-components",`
   - Run `yarn link "@unep-wcmc/wcmc-components"`
 - if using `yalc push`
-  - Run `yalc add my-component-lib && yalc link my-component-lib && npm install`
+  - Run `yalc add my-component-lib && yalc link my-component-lib && yarn install`
 - In your js file add `import FilterableTable from "@unep-wcmc/wcmc-components"`
 - In your js file add `Vue.use(FilterableTable, { store })`